What does Sellability Mean? And How do I Get to it?

 As reported on the Inc.com website, entrepreneur and best-selling business author Bo Burlingham surveyed “dozens” of entrepreneurs who had sold their businesses.
 Burlingham found that at the end of the selling process, “about half were happy and half were miserable.”

-Burlingham noted that a key factor in the level of satisfaction for the entrepreneurs was the success (or lack thereof) they experienced in building the company to a salable condition.
+Burlingham noted that a key factor in the entrepreneurs’ level of satisfaction was the success (or lack thereof) in building the company to a salable condition.

 Before we get into what makes a company salable, here’s some grim news: According to Jim Stauder, writing for Exit-Advisor.com, “only 20% to 25% of small businesses ever sell”!
 So, if you want to sell your business, you’ll need to know the obstacles.